lawrence501/5e-cli/lootRules.md

 ## Tarot Cards (87-99)

 Whenever you loot tarot cards, you draw 2 cards from the deck.
-You can perform a Reading by turning in 3 tarot cards, which will create a ring.
+Your party can perform a Reading by turning in 3 tarot cards, which will create a ring.
 Two rings can be worn at once.
 Each card will add a unique upgrade to the ring.

-You can sacrifice a ring to Unlock a random card that was used to create it.
-On future Readings, after you see the resulting item, you can choose to Scry once.
+The party can sacrifice a ring to Unlock a random card that was used to create it.
+On future Readings, after the party sees the resulting ring, you can choose to Scry once.
 Scrying chooses a random card from the Reading and you may choose to replace its impact on the ring with one of your Unlocked cards.

-If you Unlock a card you've already Unlocked, it becomes Learned, and future Readings will always have that card added to it.
+If your party Unlocks the same card 4 times, it becomes Learned by the party, and you may choose to add that card to any future Readings.

+If any choices need to be made in a Reading, the player who contributed the most cards to that Reading has final say on those choices.
+Ties are broken with a roll-off.